 The effects of curvature radius on nonlinear seismic response of curved highway viaducts equipped with unseating prevention cable restrainers have been analyzed.
-The effect of the curvature radius on the unseating damage, tangential residual damage at the expansion joint and pounding damage has been evaluated.
+The effect of the curvature radius on the unseating damage and tangential residual damage at the expansion joint has been evaluated.
 The effectiveness of cable restrainers to mitigate earthquake damage through connection between isolated and non-isolated sections of curved steel viaducts is evaluated.
 For this purpose, important bridge elements as well as the global structural response have been examined in detail under the action of near-fault earthquake ground motions.
 The effect of the use of piers with unequal heights and its impact on the expansion joint is specially emphasized.
 The investigation results provide sufficient evidence for the following conclusions:

 - The calculated results clearly demonstrate that curved viaducts are more vulnerable to deck unseating damage.
-However, the possibility of deck unseating is reduced by increasing the curvature radius or by the use of restrainers.
-Moreover, the use of cable restrainers provide to the bridge a similar behaviour in case of curved and straight bridges, despite of the curvature radii and the differences on pier heights. - 2) Curved viaducts are found vulnerable to tangential joint residual damage.
-The possibility of this kind of damage increases by reducing the curvature radius.
-In case of restrained viaducts, a significant reduction of the residual joint tangential displacement is appreciated and similar values of residual joint tangential displacement are obtained despite of the unequal pier heights. - 3) In this study, the results show that in case of curved bridges, pounding damage is presented.
-A significant reduction in the impact forces at the expansion joint is observed by increasing the curvature radius.
-Furthermore, even though the differences on the radii of curvature in the viaducts, the application of cable restrainers reduces the possibility of pounding damage.
-However, for viaducts with unequal heights, the effect of curvature is observed even though the use of cable restrainers. - 4) The effect of the curvature radius on the displacements at the top of the pier supporting the expansion joint is reduced by the use of an unseating prevention system based on cable restrainers.
-However, the transmission of seismic forces from the long span to the short span results in high displacements in case of more curved viaducts.
+However, this possibility is reduced by increasing the curvature radius or by the use of restrainers.
+Moreover, the use of cable restrainers provide to the bridge a similar behavior in case of curved and straight bridges, despite of the curvature radii and the differences on pier heights. - 2) Curved viaducts are found vulnerable to tangential joint residual damage.
+The possibility increases by reducing the curvature radius.
+In case of restrained viaducts, a significant reduction of the residual joint tangential displacement is appreciated and similar values of residual joint tangential displacement are obtained.
+The use of piers with unequal heights does not denote higher displacements.
+Also curved viaducts are found vulnerable to pounding damage.
+A significant reduction in the impact forces at the expansion joint is observed by increasing the curvature radius. - 3) Finally, in this analysis, the effectiveness on the use of cable restrainers on curved viaducts is demonstrated, not only by reducing in all cases the possible damage but also by providing a similar behavior in the viaducts despite of curvature radius.